mrgrshift/toolisk/README.md

 <br>

 ###Disclaimer
 Use at your own risk.
-Read the code and if it suits your need you can use it.
+Read the code and if it suits your needs you can use it.